nikitak17cmu/pui-hwnikita/final-project/README.md

 About Me

 - You can navigate to this page by clicking on About Me and within the navigation.
+- You can click on the bubbles to see which tools and software I love to use!

 ## Part 3: External Tool